danny-avila/LibreChat/docs/deployment/cloudflare-setup.md

-## if you are knew to Domain, here's a quick guide to use setup a domain with Cloudflare:
+## if you are new to Domain, here's a quick guide to use setup a domain with Cloudflare:

 **Google Domains and Cloudflare**